 For example, the topic of our retrospective is “How did we do in our last project and how can we do better with our next project.”

-Write down an idea per sticky
+Write down an idea per sticky note

 All sharing is done for one column and then move on to the next column

 Once everyone is done, we will move on to the next column for DROP.
-And I’ll repeat again for the ADD column.
+And I’ll repeat for the ADD column.

 Prioritize by dot voting

 Once everyone has voted, I’ll count the votes and conclude the top 3 things we will add for our next project.
-It’s not ideal to have too many things to add or change as it can then become difficult to see if a team got better because of those things or something else.
+It’s not ideal to have too many things to add or change as it can then become difficult to see if a team got better because of those additions or something else.

-As a facilitator, I’ll either get a volunteer or myself to take photos of what we’ve shared and summarize the outcome of our meeting in a shared space so we can refer to what we’ve decided to do and follow up at our next retrospective.
+As a facilitator, I’ll either get a volunteer or myself to take photos of what we’ve shared and summarize the outcome of our meeting in a shared document so we can refer to what we’ve decided to do and follow up at our next retrospective.